vinli/docs/web/trip-services/index.rst

 All of the detailed information listed in the above verbiage is available via the get trips by device or get trips by vehicle.

+* `fuelEconomy` invokes an operation to get the fuel type of a trip. fuelEconomy uses gasoline as the default fuel type.
+However, diesel will be set as the fuel type (and corresponding diesel values for calculations) if it is detected in a trip.

 Request
 +++++++